gameamea/F_godot-builds/README.md

 ### Setting it up

-This build system has been only tested on Fedora 27.
-Linux builds are performed in an Ubuntu 14.04 chroot, so that the binaries can run on both old and new distributions.
+This build system has been initially tested on Fedora 27 and Ubuntu 14.04, and then on the latest Arch Linux release available in september 2019 Linux builds are performed in a Arch Linux distribution.

 #### Environment variables